 In today’s world, cat eyes are all the rage.
 If you’re unaware of what this means, it essentially refers to a more elongated, enhanced almond-shaped eye.
 (Think Bella Hadid, Kendall Jenner, and Taylor Swift.)
 The trend is popular among both older and younger generations.
 For those with naturally almond-shaped eyes, a cat eye can often be achieved with makeup using eyeliner or eyeshadow.
 However, those with naturally round or droopy eyes may not be able to achieve this look even with makeup.
 That is precisely why cat eye surgery is becoming a more and more popular procedure.

-At Silhouette Plastic Surgery, we are dedicated to offering a complete range of cosmetic surgeries, including a cat eye lift, or canthoplasty.
-To discuss this procedure and develop a treatment plan for achieving the cat-like eyes you desire, contact Dr. Daneshmand today.
+At Silhouette Plastic Surgery, we are dedicated to offering a complete range of Orange County cosmetic surgeries, including a cat eye lift, or canthoplasty.
+To discuss this procedure and develop a treatment plan for achieving the cat-like eyes you desire, contact Orange County plastic surgeon Dr. Daneshmand today at 949-359-8397.

 The technical terminology used to describe cat eye surgery is canthoplasty.
 This is because the procedure essentially changes the “lateral canthus,” which is the outer corner of the eye where the eyelids meet.
 Canthoplasty is designed to give patients a sort of cat eye lift, creating a more exotic and sexy eye shape.

-The procedure works by slightly raising the outer corners of the eye, resulting in a wing-like appearance.
-Think about the makeup look that uses eyeliner or eyeshadow to drag the corner of the eyes up and outwards.
+The procedure works by slightly raising the outer corner of the eye, resulting in a wing-like appearance.
+Think about the makeup looks that use eyeliner or eyeshadow to drag the outer corners of the eyes up and outwards.
 Canthoplasty mimics that technique, only by surgical means.
 Your surgeon will tighten and reposition the lateral canthus to achieve that eye lift in a more permanent and natural sense.

 Canthoplasty can also be done in addition to what is called a blepharoplasty.
 A blepharoplasty is similar in nature to a canthoplasty in that it works to repair droopy eyelids.
-However, it involves the removal of excess skin, muscle, and fat in the lower and/or upper eyelids.
+However, it involves the removal of excess skin, muscle, and fat in the lower and upper eyelid.

 How Soon After a Blepharoplasty Can You Have a Canthoplasty?

 Blepharoplasty and canthoplasty are often both performed at the same time.
-By combining these procedures, you can expect quicker and more dramatic results.
+By combining these procedures, you can expect a more dramatic cat eye appearance.
 However, if you do choose to have separate procedures or if you decide you would like a canthoplasty after already undergoing a blepharoplasty, you’ll need to wait until you are properly healed before going under the knife again.

 The same timeline applies for a canthoplasty, with 7-10 days rest time, two weeks healing time, and about six weeks for the results to completely set in.
 Recovery from either or both surgeries may involve mild to moderate pain, swelling, and bruising of the eye area.
 Pain medication should help with any discomfort you may experience.
 During the recovery period, you may also need to wear bandages and your vision may be blurry for a short time before it returns to normal.